VitalyAstro/autophotometer/README.md

 # Autophotometer

 Autophotometer is a semi-automatic Python based pipeline for photometric measurements.
+It was developed as part of Master's Thesis of [Aleksi Mattila](https://github.com/almattil/autophotometer).

-It uses Source Extractor and SCAMP to find the detections from the user's FITS images, and finds matches for them from an online database.
+Autophotometer uses Source Extractor and SCAMP to find the detections from the user's FITS images, and finds matches for them from an online database.
 Autophotometer's objective is to provide a quick and easy way to study variable and transient stars,